sergystepanov/webrtc-troubleshooting/README.md

 ### Use

-Just run the wrtcts executable.
+Just run the w3t executable.
 Open the main page in the browser (i.e. localhost:3000).

 Config params: